niallbee/capstone/guides/day-1/guide-2-install-jenkins.md

 ```
 tail -f /var/log/syslog
 ```
-This command will output the last 10 lines of the syslog file and update the output if the file changees.
+This command will output the last 10 lines of the syslog file and update the output if the file changes.
 This is especially helpful for watching the logs of a script as it will update each time a new command is run.
 To view more of the syslog file at once you can run the following command
 ```
 tail -n 50 /var/log/syslog
 ```